Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Historical Background and Motivations

 \subsection{Artin L-functions}

 From the constructions given within this paper, we may deduce some significant results about Artin L-functions and the Langlands correspondence.
 In particular, the characteristic polynomials defining Artin L-functions are polynomial invariant under base change.
-So, we provide a way of computing the generators of the rings of polynomial invariants, which will be explained more fully in a separate paper.
+So, in a later paper we provide a way of computing the generators of the rings of polynomial and rational invariants.
 We are able to show that the invariants (and more generally semi-invariants) define a semi-group ring which are coordinate rings of toric varieties.
-One can then hope to determine whether Artin L-functions $L(\rho, \chi_i)$, coming from the irreducible characters $\chi_1, ..., \chi_r$ of a Galois group $\cG$ are holomorphic.
-An in depth study requires the constructions from Geometric Invariant Theory, the constructions given in \cite{LP}, \cite{Do1, Do2, Do3, Do4}, and \cite{SV}, \cite{D}, \cite{DW}, \cite{C}.
-One can frame this in terms of combinatorial commutative algebra as in \S 7, \S 10 of \cite{MS}.
+One can then hope to determine whether general Artin L-functions $L(\rho, \chi_i)$ (not necessarily corresponding to automorphic representations), coming from the irreducible characters $\chi_1, ..., \chi_r$ of a Galois group $\cG$ are holomorphic.
+The realization of the Artin L-functions coming from the semi-simple automorphic representations are shown to be normal.
+Moreover, it can be shown that any Artin L-function coming from so-called semi-stable "regular modules" are holomorphic.
+An in depth study requires constructions from Geometric Invariant Theory, constructions given in \cite{LP}, \cite{Do1, Do2, Do3, Do4}, and \cite{SV}, \cite{D}, \cite{DW}, \cite{C}.
+One can frame this in terms of combinatorial commutative algebra as in \S 7, \S 10 of \cite{MS}, which provides a very approachable and computational way of understanding the problem, and does not require extensive background in so many different areas.
 Example 10.13 pg.
 197 is of particular significance.
 Results and ideas from \cite{Ci1}, \cite{CN1, CN2, CN3} and \cite{N1, N2, N3}, are then understood more clearly via the representation theory and invariant theory.
-Applying this along with Artin's Theorem (see \cite{S1} \S 12.5 and \S 17.2) applied to the cyclic subgroups of the Galois group corresponding to the noncommutative normalization of the surface order (or more generally, to the automorphism group of a non-Galois extension of arbitrary number fields) to obtain the following statements:
+Applying this along with Artin's Theorem (see \cite{S1} \S 12.5 and \S 17.2) applied to the cyclic subgroups of the Galois group corresponding to the \emph{noncommutative normalization} of the surface order (or more generally, to the automorphism group of a non-Galois extension of arbitrary number fields) we may obtain the following statements:

 \textbf{Theorem \ref{Main Theorem}} \begin{enumerate} \item \emph{The rings of polynomial semi-invariants (under an action of special linear groups), and therefore of the polynomial invariants under arbitrary base change are all semi-group rings and are the coordinate rings of affine toric varieties. }